 Sign up now!

-This program is offered for 0.50 ASHA CEU's (Intermediate Level, Professional)
+This program is offered for 0.50 ASHA CEU's (Level: Various Content: Professional)

 EITTOC is an approved provided of Continuing Education by the American Occupational Therapy Association, Inc. EITOC is authorized to offer 0.50 AOTA CEU's/5.0 Contact Hours.
 The assignment of AOTACEU's does not imply endorsement of specific course content, products, or clinical procedures by AOTA.